-- 2. To determine the size of the configured swap space, enter the following command: - # /usr/sbin/swapinfo -a
+2. To determine the size of the configured swap space, enter the following command:

+'''

+/usr/sbin/swapinfo -a

+'''

-If necessary, refer to the operating system documentation for information about how to configure additional swap space.
+If necessary, refer to your operating system documentation for information about how to configure additional swap space.

-- 3. To determine the amount of free disk space available in the /tmp directory, enter the following command: - # bdf /tmp
+3. To determine the amount of free disk space available in the /tmp directory, enter the following command: